ashu3103/go-compiler-notes/middle-end/00-escape-analysis/03-stmt-handling/01-intraprocedural-analysis.md

 ### Flow

 Flow is an API that models the creation of an edge between two locations: a hole (dst) and a source (src).

-The logic works as follows:
+Internal of Flow API:

 - If the hole’s address is already marked as taken, propagate that marking to the source.
 - If the hole’s destination has the `attrEscapes` attribute and the operation represents an address-of (`dst = &src`), then propagate escape-related attributes (`attrEscapes`, `attrPersists`, `attrMutates`, `attrCalls`) to the source and stop further processing.